QuickBooks Blog

 Net profit margin ratio

-Net profit margin, sometimes referred to as just “profit margin,” is the big-picture view of your profitability.
-Some industries — like financial services, pharmaceuticals, medical, and real estate — have sky-high profit margins, while others are more conservative.
-Use industry standards as a benchmark, and perform an internal year-over-year comparison to assess your performance.
-The formula to calculate the net profit margin ratio is:
+Net profit margin, or profit margin, is the big-picture view of your profitability.
+Some industries, like financial services, pharmaceuticals, medical, and real estate, will have sky-high profit margins, while others are more conservative.
+Industry standards can be used as a benchmark, so you can perform an internal year-over-year comparison to assess your performance.

 Net Profit Margin Ratio = (Net Income ÷ Sales) × 100

 Net profit margin is similar to operating profit margin, except it accounts for earnings after taxes.
-It demonstrates how much profit you can extract from your total sales.
+It also demonstrates how much profit you can extract from your total sales.

 Break-even analysis

 Your break-even point is the point at which expenses and revenues are the same.
 You’re not making money at your break-even point, but you’re not losing money either.
-You should take time to measure your break-even point to determine how much “breathing room” you have in case things turn south.

 As a business owner, you need to plan for the unexpected.
 Perhaps you lose access to raw materials because of a natural disaster.
 Or one of your manufacturers suffers a warehouse fire and can no longer provide you with the goods you need.
 Whatever the case, knowing the break-even point will let you know how much you can afford to lose before you are no longer a profitable company.